-The alert field that is being used to sort the alert log is indicated by which column heading is in bold.
+Bold characters in a column heading indicate that the alert field alert log entries.
 You can sort by any of the other columns by clicking on the column heading.
 The Alert and Description columns are sorted alphabetically, while the Status column is sorted by severity type, with more critical severity indicators appearing above less critical indicators.